Address: 14200 Bonnet Creek Resort Lane, Orlando, Florida 32821,

 While self-parking is available for $18 per day, it’s quite a distance from the Waldorf.
 However since it’s closer to the Hilton, guests can self-park, enter the Hilton at the second floor and request a golf cart to take you to the Waldorf.
 You can also request a golf cart at the Waldorf to take you back to the Hilton.
 Speak to the valet parking staff.
 You can also walk the rather long distance through the Hilton and the Convention Center to the Waldorf.

 Prior to our visit we were told that disabled guests with a valid state issued disability sign are offered a discounted rate of $18 per day, plus tax.
 When we arrived at the Waldorf the valet staff members were not aware of this policy, however when we shared that we had been told this by our media contact, they readily gave us this price.
 I would recommend that you share with them that you read it here, and request the discounted rate.

-Disney Perks: Guests of the Waldorf do not receive the Disney resort perks such as Extra Magic Hours, free parking in the parks, advance FastPass+ reservations, or guaranteed park admission if the parks are full.
+Disney Perks: Guests of the Waldorf still DO NOT receive the Disney resort perks such as free parking in the parks, 60 days advance FastPass+ reservations, or guaranteed park admission if the parks are full.
 However there is bus transportation to the parks (see below), though it’s not with Disney transportation.
 Sometime in 2019 Waldorf may get the 60 day advance Fastpass+ perk, but when that will happen is unknown.